Service Level Agreements Explained: How to Write One

 • Termination lays out the circumstances under which either party can terminate an SLA.
 Both parties are required to share a notice period after which they may terminate the SLA.

-• Signatures require authorized stakeholders from both parties to sign the SLA document, which is indicative of their approval of the service level agreement.
+• Signatures require authorized stakeholders from both parties to sign the SLA document, indicating their approval of the service level agreement.

 1. Define the scope of service